civisanalytics/civis-python/docs/source/parallel.rst

 :func:`~civis.parallel.infer_backend_factory`, and
-:func:`~civis.parallel.make_backend_template_factory` functions allow you to define a "civis" parallel computation backend which will transparently distribute computation in cloud resources managed by the Civis Platform.
+:func:`~civis.parallel.make_backend_template_factory` functions allow you to define a "civis" parallel computation backend which will transparently distribute computation in cloud resources managed by Civis Platform.

 See the `joblib user guide <https://joblib.readthedocs.io/en/latest/parallel.html>`_ for examples of using joblib to do parallel computation.